tomelam/learn-dojo-custom-elements/README.md

 </html>
 ```

-## Second example - write the widget
+## Use the scaffold for a new widget - write the widget

 Create the file `Hero.tsx` in the directory `src/widgets`,
 in the project directory, where the `.dojorc` file will also be put.